gfab/GettingAndCleaningDataProject/codebook.md

 #Codebook#
 ##Data set summary##
 This assignment uses a data set containing various quantitative measurements from a Samsung smartphone.
+Data for this project come from the University of California, Irvine Machine Learning Repository.
+This repository was created to facilitate the study of Human Activity Recognition using smartphone data.
 The corpus of data for this analysis included a total of 10,299 observations of 563 variables each.
 These observations are partitioned int 7352 training observations and 2947 test observations (in support of training and testing a classifier).
 For this assignment all of the training and testing data are to be merged together into one data set.

 Each observation identifies the specific subject, the activity he or she was performing, and the values of 561 measurements from the smartphone he or she carried.